-UC San Diego Summer Intern Housing Program - There is an on-campus option for "UC San Diego Summer Intern Housing" since interns will be engaged in University business.
+UC San Diego Summer Intern Housing Program - It is possible there may be an on-campus option for "UC San Diego Summer Intern Housing" since interns will be engaged in University business.
 Each intern is responsible for their own housing payment.
-This housing will be available in the second half of June but does not include meals.
+If available, this housing will open June 18 but does not include meals.
 You can read more about it and register for it once registration opens.
 Campus Guest Housing is not available until the end of UCSD's spring quarter when students move out of the dorms for the summer.
-This on-campus intern housing will be available late June to early September.
+If available, this on-campus intern housing will be open June 18 to September 4.
 For more information email email@example.com.

 UCSD Off-Campus Housing Directory - Information to be provided following intern selection/confirmation.

 Scripps Institution of Oceanography Housing Email List - You can also have yourself added to the SIO housing email list where announcements are made of available rentals or when roommates are being sought.
 Information to be provided following intern selection/confirmation.